 Downtown Walking Tour

 The Historic Sanford Downtown Walking Tour was produced under the direction of Downtown Sanford, Inc. and the Travel & Tourism Committee of the Sanford Area Chamber of Commerce.
-The audio tour, which is available at the Chamber of Commerce, was written by Chip Pate, who also designed the map, and was narrated by Tim Morrissey.
+Use the map

 1. OLD CITY HALL 143 Charlotte Avenue